telliott99/MyUnix/latex.rst

 I no longer have the BasicTeX installer (I usually save them in ``~/MyDownloads``).
 So let's grab it from the link on the page above and then run it.

 One thing I've often wondered about is whether there is a simple way to monitor where package installs files as it works.
-Maybe we can do ``find /usr`` with a flag to look at recent modification times?
+I should try ``find /usr`` with a flag to look at recent modification times?

+    find /usr -type f -mtime -1 | wc

+or even ``find /``.
+The ``-mtime -1`` flag means modified within the last 1 day.
+To use min, substitute ``-mmin``.

 Rather than figure that out I decided to just run the installer and then re-try the TeXShop frontend on ``directions.tex``.